giusedroid/sls-ci/README.md

 ## Why?
 Wanted to try out CircleCI, a nice container native CI/CD tool with a reasonable free tier.
-Also, will probably use this to showcase CircleCI to clients / stakeholders / my mum.
+Also, will probably use this to showcase CircleCI to clients / stakeholders.

 ## How?
 1. Fork it